Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Proposed Method

 \section{Proposed Method}

 In this section, we first give a description of our self-supervised learning framework for super-resolution from dual zoomed observations.
-Then we detail the solutions for handling the misalignment problem, not only between LR and GT, but also between Ref and GT.
-Next, the design of the restoration module is introduced, and the learning objectives are further provided.
+Then we detail the solutions for handling the misalignment problem, including the generation of auxiliary-LR, alignment between LR and auxiliary-LR by AdaSTN, alignment between Ref and (auxiliary-)LR.
+Finally, the design of the restoration module is introduced, and the learning objective is provided.